M66B/FairEmail/docs/FAQ-fr-rFR.md

 * *Automatically show images for known contacts*: to automatically show images for contacts on your device, please read [this FAQ](#user-content-faq35)
 * *Conversation action bar*: to disable the bottom navigation bar

 Note that messages can be previewed only when the message text was downloaded.
 Larger message texts are not downloaded by default on metered (generally mobile) networks.
-You can change this in the settings.
+Vous pouvez changer cela dans les paramètres.

 If the list of addresses is long, you can collapse the addresses section with the *less* icon at the top of the addresses section.